 - The Ride – $69

-The Final day and we went all out to make good use of the pass.
-First stop was a tour of Radio City Hall.
-Having seen the Rockettes last night this was an ace behind the scenes tour showing us the inner workings of the Music hall and how the Rockettes show is put together.
+On the Final day and we went all out to make good use of the pass.
+The first stop was a tour of Radio City Hall.
+Having seen the Rockettes last night this was an ace behind-the-scenes tour showing us the inner workings of the Music hall and how the Rockettes show is put together.
 The tour took a little over an hour, we then went next door to the Rockefeller center where the tree was arriving!
 Very exciting.

 We then went a couple of blocks up and hit the MOMA.
 We absolutely love the MOMA.
 The Vast collection really does have some stunning works and unlike the Met, the Museum is not overwhelming and you can easily navigate the exhibits and just enjoy the art.

-After this, we had out Ride Booking.
+After this, we had our Ride Booking.
 We have been intrigued by this attraction for a while and we were looking forward to finally trying it out.
 We honestly didn’t know what to expect.
-We knew the basics, but exactly how it would go down and if it was worth an eye-watering $69 per person we were not so sure.
+We knew the basics, but exactly how it would go down, and if it was worth an eye-watering $69 per person we were not so sure.

 All in all, we were pleasantly surprised.
-The Ride is a high energy tour around midtown featuring plenty of highlights and landmarks of the area.
-We, of course, have seen them all before many time both on our current trip and on previous visits.
+The Ride is a high-energy tour around midtown featuring plenty of highlights and landmarks of the area.
+We, of course, have seen them all before many times both on our current trip and on previous visits.
 But the presentation is fun and entertaining and the hosts do a remarkable job of keeping the energy high, especially as it’s probably their 3/4th ride today, and god knows how many in the day and weeks before.

 - Attractions Visited – 4